-Navigating the world of commercial real estate can be a complex endeavor, especially when your business needs change unexpectedly.
+Navigating the world of commercial real estate can be complicated, especially when your business needs change unexpectedly.
 You’ve signed a lease for office space, but now you find yourself with more square footage than you need.
 What can you do?
 Enter subleasing—an increasingly popular strategy in today’s dynamic business environment.

 Subleasing is when you, as the original tenant, lease part or all of your rented office space to another business.
 This arrangement can provide financial relief, especially if your team has shifted to remote work or downsized recently.
 Not only does it help you manage your expenses, but it also offers an opportunity for other businesses to find suitable workspaces without the long-term commitment of a traditional lease.